-I texted my dad a while back when it was Father’s Day here in Spain because I think he deserves to be celebrated twice – once for Father’s Day in Spain and again for Father’s Day in the United States.
-Not only because he is my daddy, but also because he’s one of the men who has made me who I am, and I am grateful for him and all the other good men who have shaped me as a woman.
+I texted my dad a while back when it was Father’s Day here in Spain because I think he deserves to be celebrated twice — once for Father’s Day in Spain and again for Father’s Day in the United States.
+Not only because he is my daddy, but also because he’s one of the good men who has made me who I am, and I am grateful for him and all the other ones who have shaped me as a woman.

 Sometimes (all the time) we just need to say the nice and true things because we all need to hear them.
 So today, cheers to the good men.

 I am a better woman because of the good men who have been in my life.
 I hope men know that they are necessary and valuable to us, just as every human is.

 Men are distinct.
 They are important.
 They are world-changers.

 As I acknowledge and claim my own beauty as a woman, may I never roll over other humans in the process.
 In the claiming of my own personal rights, may I never take the rights of others.
 In the assertion of my own value, may I never devalue anyone else.
 May my confidence never be based in bringing someone else down.